How to Schedule a Term to be Added to a WordPress Post

 To complete the process, you may want to update the name of this workflow and then click the “Publish” button to finish this process.

 Now that you have this workflow set up, it will run automatically whenever a new post is published.
-The advantage of this workflow feature is that it's more customizable.
+The advantage of Action Workflows is that they allow multiple steps, conditional logic, notifications, and reusable automation across many posts.
 You can do things such as send an email every time the workflow runs.